FestivALL

 Entries must be original works in the following categories:

-2-D, including painting, drawing, photography, collage, mixed media, printing, and graphic arts
+2-D, including painting, drawing, photography, collage, mixed media, printing, graphic arts, etc.

-3-D, including sculpture, pottery, woodcrafts, glass, jewelry, textiles, mixed media, and constructions with recycled materials
+3-D, including sculpture, pottery, woodcrafts, glass, jewelry, textiles, mixed media, constructions with recycled materials, etc.

 Accepted 2-D works need to be on a firm backing, e.g. cardboard or poster board, using double-sided tape or other fasteners.
 Frames and mats are optional.
 3-D works need to be sturdy and stable and/or secured to a base.
 Photography must be translated into a clear print that does justice to the image.
 Size is not a consideration – these prints may be small or large, as long as they are clear, on good paper, and mounted on firm backing.